cifkam/Voronizer/README.md

 ```
 ./Voronizer -m sift-circles -a 10,,1,0.5 img/lena.jpg
 ```
 will run the Voronizer in `sift-circles` mode (with mode-specific arguments defined by `-a` arguments) and display the result.
 The image can be also saved to file instead by specifying the path by `-f` option.
-All arguments are explained in following description, which can be also display by running the Voronizer without any arguments (or with `-h` option).
+All arguments are explained in following description, which can be also display by running the Voronizer with `-h` flag.

 ```